When is the brain fully developed?

 However, there are certain aspects of brain structure and function that do level off during development.
 For example, the number of neurons peaks even before birth; some 100 billion are formed during just the first 5 months of gestation.
 (Recent evidence suggests that new neurons are produced throughout life, though far less rapidly, and probably in numbers sufficient only to replace those that gradually die off.)

-In spite of the great number of neurons present at birth, brain size itself increases more gradually: a newborn’s brain is only about one quarter the size of an adult’s.
-It grows to about 80% of adult size by 3 years of age and 90% by age 5.
+In spite of the great number of neurons present at birth, brain size itself increases more gradually.
 This growth is largely due to changes in individual neurons, which are structured much like trees.
 Thus, each brain cell begins as a tiny sapling and only gradually sprouts its hundreds of long, branching dendrites.
 Brain growth (measured as either weight or volume) is largely due to the growth of these dendrites, which serve as the receiving point for synaptic input from other neurons.

 Another way of measuring brain development is to look at the speed of neural processing.
 A newborn’s brain works considerably more slowly than an adult’s, transmitting information some sixteen times less efficiently.
 The speed of neural processing increases dramatically during infancy and childhood, reaching its maximum at about age 15.
 Most of this increase is due to the gradual myelination of nerve cell axons (the long “wires” that connect one neuron to another neuron’s dendrites.)
 Myelin is a very dense, fatty substance that insulates axons much like the plastic sheath on a power cable, increasing the speed of electrical transmission and preventing cross-talk between adjacent nerve fibers.
 Myelination (the coating or covering of axons with myelin) begins around birth and is most rapid in the first 2 years but continues perhaps as late as 30 years of age.